 International Journal of Athletic Therapy & Training Online Subscription

 highlights techniques in clinical sport health care, shares experiential

 IJATT contains regular columns that address the daily challenges facing athletic trainers and athletic therapists.
 These columns offer insights and strategies for the recognition, rehabilitation, and prevention of sport-related injuries and illnesses.
 Additional topics include evidence-based practice, complementary and alternative therapies, athletic training education, clinical and corporate perspectives, psychology of injury, and sport nutrition.
 IJATT offers publications that range from case studies and original clinical research to more comprehensive critically appraised topics and systematic reviews.
 These evidence-based narratives are geared toward helping sports medicine practitioners make informed clinical decisions regarding the health and well-being of physically active individuals.
 Each issue includes a continuing education assessment that can be completed online for BOC CEUs.

+For individual subscribers, IJATT is available in online-only or print plus online subscription formats.
+Both versions allow subscribers full access to the journal’s authoritative content and online access to digital archives of back issues.
 Institutional subscriptions are offered in the same formats mentioned previously as well as print only.
 Institutional subscriptions must be placed by phone.

 live music, and seeking out great life experiences with their children.